asselstine/solidity-upgrade-patterns/README.md

   - EtherRouter
   - Resolver
 2. The ColonyNetwork and ColonyNetworkStaking contracts are registered with the Resolver
-3. The EtherRouter is set to point to the Resolver
+3. The EtherRouter is set to point to the Resolver and serves as the main point of contact for the Colony Network
-4. The Colony contracts are deployed to the network
+4. The Colony contracts are deployed:
   - Colony
   - ColonyTask
   - ColonyFunding